-Revisiting the Wicked Behind-the-Scenes Drama of Charmed
+The Wicked Behind-the-Scenes Drama of the Original Charmed: Feuds, Firings and Feminist Fury - E!
+Online

 Still, she ultimately wrote of the show, "For a long time Charmed was—and might still be —the longest-running female-driven hour-long show in history.
 I wish we got more credit for that, because it's important."
 (In 2012, Desperate Housewives became the longest-running female-driven show.)

-After McGowan's arrival, Charmed continued to be a ratings success for the WB, becoming its second highest rated show, and stayed on the air for five more seasons.
+After McGowan's arrival, Charmed continued to be a ratings success for the WB, becoming its second-highest-rated show, and stayed on the air for five more seasons.

-However, by the end of its seventh season, there were rumors the show wouldn't come back for an eighth season due to the main trio's contracts being up.
+However, by the end of its seventh season, there were rumors the show wouldn't come back for an eighth due to the main trio's contracts being up.
 Eventually, an eighth season was ordered...but with some major stipulations.

 Mandatory budget cuts saw the exit of Dorian Gregory (who played Darryl Morris), and the demotion of Brian Krause, who played fan-favorite Leo Wyatt, Piper's husband.
-"We couldn't afford to have him in all 22 episodes," Kern told TVLine, "so Brian's character was frozen in Episode 10.
+"We couldn't afford to have him in all 22 episodes," Kern told TVLine, "so Brian's character was frozen in episode 10.
 The leap of faith for me was hoping beyond hope of talking him into coming back for the series finale.
 He was under no obligation to do that.
 I was banking on the fact that he was truly a great guy, loyal to the audience, and he was."

-The network also wanted fresh new faces brought in if they ultimately wanted to continue the show without Combs, Milano and McGowan for a ninth season or to star in a spinoff, so Kaley Cuoco (pre-Big Bang Theory) was brought in.
-Her character Billie was a novice witch who became a psuedo-younger sister for the Halliwells...but she wasn't exactly a favorite for fans or critics.
+The network also wanted fresh new faces brought in if they ultimately wanted to continue the show for a ninth season without Combs, Milano and McGowan, or make a spin-off, so a pre-Big Bang Theory Kaley Cuoco was brought in.
+Her character Billie was a novice witch who became a pseudo-younger sister for the Halliwells—but she wasn't exactly a favorite for fans or critics.

-Fresh off of 8 Simple Rules, this was Cuoco's first experience on an hour-long drama and admitted sitcoms were "so much easier to understand."
-And in audio commentary for the DVD release of season eight, she admitted to not being comfortable with some of the costumes she was put in.
+Fresh off of 8 Simple Rules, this was Cuoco's first experience on an hour-long drama and she admitted that sitcoms were "so much easier to understand."
+In audio commentary for the DVD release of season eight, she recalled not being comfortable with some of the costumes she had to wear.

 When Charmed ended its run in 2006, it beat Laverne & Shirley as the longest-running series with female leads.
-But those female leads were not happy with how the WB handled the show's ending.
+But those female leads were not happy with how The WB handled the show's ending.

 "They made a big announcement that we were canceled.
 I'm like, How is it possible to cancel something that doesn't exist?… [Since] all three contracts are done, there's effectively no show," McGowan said.
 "So then why would you [announce a cancellation]?… Kind of lame to dishonor something that's worked for them for so long."